Gregofi/metrics/README.md

 Lambdas NPATH complexity in functions is then added to function complexity.
 #### Fan-in, Fan-out
-Counts how many times each function has been called (Fan-out) and how much functions one function calls (Fan-in).
+Counts how many times each function has been called (Fan-out) and how many functions are called by one currently measured function (Fan-in).
 Function call, member function and overloaded operator call are all considered, constructor and destructor calls are not.